Upcoming Events

 Sarah Schneiderman Fish or Bird Collage (Grades 4-8) ~ 1 day : register at Artsplace!

-Saturday, July 19, 1:00-3:00 pm
+Saturday, October 25th (new date) 1:00-3:00 pm

 Using found objects and non-recyclable trash, students will create their own works of art.
 Imagery templates will include fish and birds, though any subject may be created.
 This workshop is about experiencing the fun of collage, while learning about how plastic and other trash impact the environment, especially sea life.